Ran-Mori/study-notes/os.md

   * addr - The starting address for the new mapping is specified
   * fd - This is the file descriptor which has to be mapped.
   * offset - This is offset from where the file mapping started.
 In simple terms, the mapping connects to (offset) to (offset+length-1)  bytes for the file open on filedes descriptor.
-* url
+* references
   * [Linux manual page](https://man7.org/linux/man-pages/man2/mmap.2.html)
   * [When should I use mmap for file access](https://stackoverflow.com/questions/258091/when-should-i-use-mmap-for-file-access)
   * [How to use mmap function in C language?](https://linuxhint.com/using_mmap_function_linux/)
-    * Memory allocation (Example1.c)
-    * Reading file (Example2.c)
-    * Writing file (Example3.c)
-    * Interprocess communication (Example4.c)
 * what is for
   * map or unmap files or `devices` into memory.
+* features
+  * the returned memory address is virtual memory address in user space.
+  * the physical memory is in kernel space and is managed by kernel.

+* ipc
+  * The process writes data to the memory address within the shared memory region that it has mapped.
+  * The modified data resides in the process's user space memory.
+  * The kernel tracks the modifications made to the shared memory pages.
+  * When necessary (e.g., during a synchronization operation or when a process accesses the shared memory region), the kernel copies the modified pages from the process's memory to the actual shared memory region.
+  * The changes made by the writing process are immediately visible to all other processes that have mapped the same shared memory region.

 * mmap vs read
-  * mmap reduces the memory copy between kernel space and user space.
-As read needs a buffer in kernel space and then copies it to user space.
+  * mmap reduces the memory copy times between kernel space and user space.
+As the file is loaded into kernel space from disk and then is loaded into user space from kernel space, so there are two times of memory copy when using read.
+    * The process invokes the `read` system call, specifying the file descriptor and the buffer in its own user space where it wants to store the data.
+    * The kernel receives the `read` system call and checks the validity of the file descriptor.
+    * The kernel allocates a buffer in the kernel space to temporarily hold the data being read.
+    * The kernel reads data from the source (e.g., a file, a socket, or a pipe) into the kernel buffer.
+    * Once the data is in the kernel buffer, the kernel copies it to the destination buffer provided by the process in user space.
+    * The kernel returns the number of bytes read to the process.
+    * The process can then access and utilize the data from its own user space buffer.
-  * mmap is good for large size file
+  * mmap is good for large size file, especially when the size of file is greater than the kernel buffer.
   * mmap is good for IPC